Hot Rod Lincoln

 "Hot Rod Lincoln" is a song by American singer-songwriter Charlie Ryan, first released in 1955.
-It was written as an answer song to Arkie Shibley's 1950 hit "Hot Rod Race" (US #29).
+It was written as an answer song to Arkie Shibley's 1950 hit "Hot Rod Race" (US No. 29).

 It describes a drive north on US Route 99 (predecessor to Interstate 5) from San Pedro, Los Angeles, and over "Grapevine Hill" which soon becomes a hot rod race that ends with serious consequences.

 Song details

 The car race is described between two hot rod cars, the narrator's Ford Model A (with a Lincoln motor) and a Cadillac.
 The song says the Ford's "got 12 cylinders", overdrive, a four-barrel carburetor, 4.11:1 final drive ratio, and safety tubes.
 The narrator ends up being arrested by the police for his high-speed driving, and is thrown into jail, where the narrator calls his father to bail him out, and describes the exasperation of his father: "He said, 'Son, you're gonna drive me to drinkin' / If you don't quit (or "Stop") drivin' that hot rod Lincoln!'"

 Ryan's original rockabilly version of the song was released in 1955 through Souvenir Records under the artist name Charley Ryan and the Livingston Bros.
-A second version was released in 1959 through Four Star Records, credited to Charlie Ryan and the Timberline Riders.
+A second version was released in 1959 through 4 Star Records, credited to Charlie Ryan and the Timberline Riders.
 Ryan based the description of the eponymous car on his own hot rod, built from a 1948 12-cylinder Lincoln chassis shortened two feet, with a 1930 Ford Model A body fitted to it.
 Ryan raced his hot rod against a Cadillac sedan driven by a friend in Lewiston, Idaho, driving up the Spiral Highway (former U.S. Route 95 in Idaho) to the top of Lewiston Hill.
 Some say he incorporated elements from this race in his lyrics to "Hot Rod Lincoln", but changed the setting to Grapevine Hill (a long, nearly straight grade up to Tejon Pass, near the town of Gorman, California) to fit it within the narrative of "Hot Rod Race".

 Johnny Bond version

 Another version of "Hot Rod Lincoln" was recorded by country musician Johnny Bond and released in 1960 through Republic Records, with Bond's lyrics changing the hot rod's engine from a V12 to a V8, among other changes.
-It reached number 26 on the Billboard Hot 100 in August 1960.
+It reached No. 26 on the Billboard Hot 100 in August 1960.
 Bond released a sequel in the same year called "X-15", set in 1997, about an air race in an X-15 plane.